 Sigh.
-We thought we had moved on from this when everyone was shunning Big Mac’s and the link to obesity.
-The point is that just because it’s ‘pant-based’ does not make your meal healthier nor greener.
-All because we’ve become so one-sided.
+We thought we had moved on from this when everyone was shunning Big Macs and the link to obesity.
+The point is that just because it’s ‘plant-based’ does not make your meal healthier or greener.
+It’s all because we’ve become so one-sided.
 Marketers and influencers are constantly juxtaposing food groups and suggesting that it’s this or that.
 Health, food, and life are not black and white.
 There’s a misconception that all animal foods are bad and plant foods are good.

 This Isn’t Necessarily Truth.